 A. Plan to dress comfortably throughout the weekend, and don't forget athletic attire if you plan to swim, play tennis or squash, or participate in the morning workouts.
 Alumni and their guests typically dress in business casual or semi-formal attire for the Alumni Council kickoff dinner on Thursday and the class dinner on Saturday.

 A. We'll miss you!
 Various aspects of the weekend will be covered on the @mburgalumni social media channels (Facebook, Instagram, and Twitter) and using #mburgreunion.
-The keynote sessions on Friday and Saturday will be streamed live as well.
+The keynote sessions on Friday and Saturday are scheduled to be streamed live as well.

 Founded in 1893 in the heart of Pennsylvania and the Mid-Atlantic, Mercersburg is a private, coed, college preparatory boarding school with approximately 435 students (15 percent are day), grades 9-12 and postgraduate.